mikeckennedy/python-switch/README.md

 * Verifies the signatures of the methods
 * Supports default case
 * Checks for duplicate keys / cases
+* Keys can be anything hashable (numbers, strings, objects, etc.)
 * Could be extended for "fall-through" cases (doesn't yet)